diglt/Hidden-Junk/README.md

 # script
-all of my pastebin scripts,

-the entire scripts are created by me, however the library is https://rayfield.dev/introduction/ I DO NOT TAKE OWNERSHIP FOR THE LIBRARY, ONLY THE CODE INSIDE THE SCRIPTS
+Backup For My Scripts.

+I Don't take ownership of the library inside of my scripts.
+The library is from https://rayfield.dev/introduction/ go check it out!